California Department of Corrections and Rehabilitation: Institutions

 According to the Department's official Web site, "Currently there are 33 adult correctional institutions, 13 adult community correctional facilities, and eight juvenile facilities in California which house 92,298 adult offenders (as of 6/15/2025) and nearly 3,200 juvenile offenders."
 This inmate population makes the CDCR the largest state-run prison system in the United States.

 Regarding adult prisons, CDCR has the task of receiving and housing inmates that were convicted of felony crimes within the State of California.
-Adult inmates arriving at a state prison are assigned a classification based on the offense committed.
+Adult inmates arriving at a state prison are assigned a classification based on the offense committed via a point system.
 Each prison is designed to house different varieties of inmate offenders, from Level I inmates to Level IV inmates; the higher the level, the higher risk the inmate poses.
 Selected prisons within the state are equipped with security housing units, reception centers, and/or "condemned" units.
+Security levels are able to fluctuate depending on good or bad behavior while in prison once per year.

-These security levels are defined as follows:
+CDCR security levels are defined as follows: